cartesi/docs/docs/sdk/dispatcher/intro.md

 The first implementation of the File Manager will act very much like a key-value table.
 It receives a file, returning its Merkle-Tree Hash and stores the file for future retrieval.

-# TODOs

-- change this file to reflect changes in the design
-- improve error reporting by: adding more chain_err and inserting context inside the error messages
-- implement display for the structs we define and use them in logs